peedrohj/product-api/README.md

 ## Testing

-I wrote some basic tests to the api, and if you wanna running it folow the process bellow.
+I wrote some basic tests to the api, and if you want to run it, folow the process bellow.

 * **First:**